-Sera means Merciful Hail, the origin of the name is thought to derive from the fact that Sera was in constant competition with Drepung monastery (rice heap monastery) and that the hail of Sera would destroy the rice of Dripung monastery.
+Sera means Merciful Hail, the origin of the name is thought to derive from the fact that Sera was in constant competition with Drepung monastery (rice heap monastery) and that the hail of Sera would destroy the rice of Drepung monastery.

-The Jé and Mé colleges were established to train monks, over a 20 year programme of philosophical knowledge, which concludes with a Geshé degree.
+The Jé and Mé colleges were established to train monks, over a 20-year programme of philosophical knowledge, which concludes with a Geshé degree.
 The Ngakpa college, which predated the other two colleges, was exclusively devoted to the practice of tantric ritual.

-Travelers guide to Sera Monastery
+The travelers guide to Sera Monastery

 You will be also visiting the Chapel of deity.
 The main deity of the monastery is Tamdrin.
 Tamdrin (Hayagriva) is the wrathful meditation deity and the principal deity of the monastery.
 The name means horse headed.
-There will be lots of pilgrims shuffling in long line to touch their forehead to his feet.
+There will be lots of pilgrims shuffling in the long line to touch their forehead to his feet.
 Unlike any other monastery after touching the feet of deity the monk would put the black mark on the children face from the butter lamp.
-This is form of blessing.
-We bring our child to the monastery for his blessing when our child does not sleep soundly in the night, or any time for the blessing.
+This is the form of blessing.
+We bring our child to the monastery for his blessing when our child does not sleep soundly in the night, or anytime for the blessing.

 Tips for Sera monastery

-In the chapel of Tamdin you could see a lots weapons, mask and hats on the ceilings. those are some originals artifacts and some can be date back to the founding times.
+In the chapel of Tamdin, you could see a lots weapons, mask, and hats on the ceilings. those are some originals artifacts and some can be date back to the founding times.